Digital Document Restoration

 How Does Digital Document Restoration Differ from Document Digitization?

 The short answer is this: a digitally restored document should look as similar to the original material as it appeared at printing, eliminating obscuring visual lines, mold damage, water damage, broken text, and inserting missing text, essentially, cleaning the document to its original quality.
 Another less hands-on option is to present the document as-is, damage and all.
 This option keeps the document digitized but not restored.

 What Factors Affect Digital Restoration?

 There are a handful of incremental steps involved in digital document restoration, depending on the material you wish to digitize and how you want the final digital product to be utilized.
+Newer documents, like stored office records, may not require much restoration.
 When evaluating the effort involved in restoring digital documents, an archivist might ask these questions about the physical material:

 - How old is the document?

 - What is the document made of (parchment, lightweight paper, stationery, cardstock, photographs, etc.)?

 - What is the condition of the document?

 - How extensive is the collection?